aiyaszk/aiyaszk/README.md

 I also am a huge animation and 3D design geek so I love working on Occulus Quest 2 games as well :) I started side loading and making my XR projects in Unity this summer.
 Hope to improve myself more on this topic!
 If you are also exploring this field I would love to have a chat with you.

 Currently I’m looking to collaborate on Game Jams too.
-I can use Unity Engine and GameMaker Studio 2.
+I can use Unity Engine, Sandbox Game Maker and GameMaker Studio 2.
 I also am an amateur artist that can draw sprites via Aseprite or create 3D models on Zbrush.
 Moreover, if there is any narrative needed for games I use Procreate to draw digitally.
 Feel free to reach me via alya.kurt@gmail.com!